elazarcoh/m4b-tools/README.md

 # M4B Tools

-A Python package for converting audio files to M4B format and combining M4B files with chapters.
-This package provides both a command-line interface and a programmatic API for audiobook management.
+A Python package for converting audio files to M4B format, combining M4B files with chapters, and splitting M4B files by chapters.
+This package provides both a command-line interface and a programmatic API for comprehensive audiobook management.

 ## Installation